 Apparently there are video games and movies in cars now.
 To some of you, I’m sure, this is not news and ranks up there with “frozen TV dinners” and this new-fangled “elastic” that’s all the rage.

-The ability to play movies in a car – way to go, Detroit!
-To hell with gas mileage, we’ve got to work harder on giving the people more ways to distract themselves from reality!
+The ability to play movies in a car?
+Way to go, Detroit!
+Never mind about the gas mileage, we’ve got to work harder on giving the people more ways to distract themselves from reality!